 What Are Brookies?

 Consider these to be like brownie cookies.
 They are moist like brownies but hold their shape like a cookie.
-Then they are rolled in powdered sugar, like crinkle cookies.
+Then, they are rolled in powdered sugar, like crinkle cookies.
+The perfect combination!

 I adapted this recipe from one my friend Charissa at Zest Bakery likes to make.
-She calls these "brookies" because they are a cross between a brownie and a cookie.
+Sadly, this bakery is no longer in business.
+She used to call these “brookies” because they are a cross between a brownie and a cookie.

 Ingredient Notes:

-- Xanthan Gum - If your blend doesn't contain either xanthan or guar gum already blended in, you will need to add one teaspoon to your dry ingredients.
+- Xanthan Gum – If your blend doesn’t contain either xanthan or guar gum already blended in, you must add one teaspoon to your dry ingredients.

 - Cocoa Powder - Most brands should be gluten free.
 I like Anthony's Cocoa Powder, a great cocoa powder at a lesser cost.

-- Baking Powder - I like to use aluminum-free because regular can leave a metallic aftertaste.
+- Baking Powder and Salt – I recommend aluminum-free baking powder because regular can leave a metallic aftertaste.

 - Eggs - Use size large.